RECIPIENT National Storytelling Network’s 2006 ORACLE Award for the Mid-Atlantic Region (VA, WVA, MD, DE, NJ, PA, and all of New York City).

 Many of these are keyed to Standards of Learning – check all of them!

 - Odyssey to Valhalla with Yrag the Skald: Every Viking chief had his bard or skald to sing his story.
-Yrag, complete with Viking helmet, sword and shield, recounts the Norse creation myth, stories about mighty Thor and the trickster god, Loki, then relates how Vikings lived compared to life today.
+Yrag, complete with Viking helmet and sword , recounts the Norse creation myth, stories about mighty Thor and the trickster god, Loki, then relates how Vikings lived compared to life today.
 Copy of Runic alphabet for each student.

 - A Day in the Pentium Millenium: Fast forward to the present for an hilarious look at technology gone awry.
 Electronic gadgetry from computers to video games to microwaves are presented in original poetry similar in style to Jack Prelutsky or Shel Silverstein.
 With titles like “The Upside Download,” “The Kid Who Surfed a Microwave,” “The Beeper That Wouldn’t Stop Beeping,” and about 25 others, I will have you and the students laughing till it megahertz! (great for National Poetry Month)(best for K-3rd).